alphasaft/Micro/docs/syntax.md

 try { } catch { } finally { };  ## Ok
 try { } finally { } catch { };  ## No

+## Using a pair of curly brackets alone is understood as calling
+## a macro named '' (empty string).
+{}

+## Optionnaly, statements can be put inside, which will be the body of that macro.
+{ x;y;z }

+## Just like a regular macro, those statements can be any valid expression.

 ## Last but not least, if a ' (termed "binding tick") follows a macro name,